MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/guides/toast-notifications.md

 ms.localizationpriority: medium
 ---

-# Toast notifications from UWP to WinUI 3 migration
+# App notifications from UWP to WinUI 3 migration

-The only difference when migrating toast notification code from UWP to WinUI 3 is in handling the activation of notifications.
+The only difference when migrating app notification code from UWP to WinUI 3 is in handling the activation of notifications.
 Sending and managing toast notifications remains exactly the same.

+> [!NOTE] The term "toast notification" is being replaced with "app notification".
+These terms both refer to the same feature of Windows, but over time we will phase out the use of "toast notification" in the documentation.

 ## Activation differences